lateef-taiwo/ANSIBLE-PROJECTS/ANSIBLE CONFIGURATION MANAGEMENT – AUTOMATE INFRASTRUCTURE/README.md

     ![ssh](./images/ssh-add.png)

-Now, ssh into your Jenkins-Ansible server using ssh-agent
+Now, ssh into your Jenkins-Ansible server using ssh-agent.

+    ssh -A username@public-ip

+You can also ssh into the other servers from the jenkins server using

      ssh -A ubuntu@public-ip
 ![ssh](./images/ssh-ubuntu.png)